airtai/faststream/.faststream_gen/getting-started/asyncapi/hosting.md

 INFO:     Uvicorn running on http://localhost:8000 (Press CTRL+C to quit)
 ```

-And you should be able to see the following page in your browser
+And you should be able to see the following page in your browser:

 === "Short"
     ![HTML-page](/assets/img/AsyncAPI-basic-html-short.png){ loading=lazy }